Angeloo89/nginx_basic_puppet/basic_nginx/README.md

 $sudo puppet module list

 -> We can now execute the puppet to check if NGINX was correctly installed.
-Normally installed in the below path
+Normally installed in the path of the output

 $sudo puppet apply /etc/puppet/code/modules/nginx/examples/init.pp